 JWST Astronomers Proposal Tool Overview

-The JWST Astronomer's Proposal Tool is subject to ongoing updates.
-The current documentation is based on APT v27.1, and will be revised as needed for future APT releases.
+The JWST Astronomer's Proposal Tool is under development and subject to updates.
+Current documentation is based on APT v27.2, and may be revised with future APT releases.

 APT is the official submission tool for all categories JWST proposals, including archival and other proposals that do not entail specifying new observations.
 All proposals except GTO proposals go through a selection process prior to acceptance.